techlore/go-incognito/Scripts/Section 4/4_ Expendable Operating Systems.md

 use-cases demonstrate the potential you have as a security and privacy-minded individual to separate and compartmentalize your life across different virtual operating systems.
-We will cover pseudonyms and all that much more in-depth later in the course
+We will cover pseudonyms and all that much more in-depth later in the course.

 So how do you set one up?
-The two virtual machine programs are Virtualbox, VMWare, and KVM.
+The main virtual machine programs are Virtualbox, VMWare, and KVM.
 Virtualbox and KVM are FOSS so I’m going to lean you in that direction.
 Every OS has a slightly different setup, so dig online to find out how to configure the guest OS of your choice, it’s typically pretty straight-forward.